leezack/project-list/README.md

   Assembles a series of binary trees from IMDB data for fast searching.

 ### Linked list text analyzer:
-  (CIS*2520 Assignment 2) A library of functions written to analyze large text files.
+  A library of functions written to analyze large text files.
   Builds the list, includes an iterative merge sort, search, remove duplicates, etc.

 ### DND dungeon generator: